xMansour/HR-Vacation-App/README.md

 2. Download all the maven dependencies by running this command `mvn dependency:copy-dependencies `
 ## How To Use<a id='howToUse'></a>
-First, you have to login.
+First, you have to log in.

 [<img src="/docs/screenshots/loginScreen.png"  hspace="10" vspace="10">]()

-There are some dummy data in the employees table just to show the apps functionality.
-However it can be stoped by removing the call to the `DBManager` class `populateEmployeesTable` method.
+There are some dummy data in the employees table just to show the app's functionality.
+However, it can be stopped by removing the call to the `DBManager` class `populateEmployeesTable` method.

 [<img src="/docs/screenshots/hrLogedInGetEmployees.png"  hspace="10" vspace="10">]()